TZstatsADS/fall2022-project4-proj4-group2/README.md

 Yudan Zhang: implemented A1 (LFR) algorithm, edited final LFR algorithm file, organized & edited Github files, researched on LFR, assisted in PPT & actively participated in group meetings.

+Weijia Wang: Researched and helped to write the initial version of A1 (LFR) algorithm.
+Implemented the algorithm and helped to debug.
+Edited readme file, uploaded and organized files in GitHub repo.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```